ConsenSys/doc.pantheon/docs/Concepts/Privacy/Privacy-Groups.md

 * A contract from a privacy group can read and write to another contract in the same privacy group.
 * A contract from a privacy group cannot access contracts from a different privacy group.
+* A contract from a privacy group cannot read from the public state, including public contracts.
 * A public contract cannot access a private contract.

 ## Privacy Types